Classical Literature and Philosophy BA

 A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer optional and discovery modules so you can fit in both subjects.
 You’ll also undertake a major research project in either subject in your final year.

-Your first year will introduce you to topics such as ethics and logic and teach you to construct arguments.
+Your first year will introduce you to topics such as moral philosophy, the history of Western Philosophy, and teach you to construct and analyse philosophical arguments.
 You’ll study core modules that introduce you to ancient Greek and Roman literature, as well as starting to develop the skills required to analyse them.

-This will lay the foundation for the next two years, where you’ll continue to take a broad approach to philosophy by choosing modules from areas such as logic and language, philosophy of science, mind and knowledge or history of philosophy.
-You’ll develop those skills by exploring in-depth Homer’s Iliad and/or Virgil’s Aeneid, and choosing from optional modules in Classics in 20th and 21st-century literature or Greek and Roman Drama.
+You’ll develop those skills by exploring in-depth Homer’s Iliad and/or Virgil’s Aeneid, and choosing from optional modules in Classics in 20th and 21st-century literature or Greek and Roman drama.

 By your final year, you will also have highly developed research and analytical skills and continue building your diverse literary portfolio.
-You’ll also have the chance to begin or continue with Latin or Ancient Greek throughout.
-You can also take optional discovery modules in other areas of Classics such as ancient history, philosophy and archaeology.
+You can also take optional discovery modules in other areas of Classics such as ancient history, and archaeology.

 Course structure